Living with PSP, MSA or CBS

 Progressive Supranuclear Palsy (PSP), Multiple System Atrophy (MSA) and Cortico Basal Syndrome (CBS) are conditions that initially present like Parkinson’s but progress and affect people differently.

 They are commonly referred to as Atypical Parkinson’s.

 It is not yet known what causes PSP, MSA or CBS and there are currently no treatments to cure or slow their progression.

 Progressive Supranuclear Palsy (PSP) is a rare condition affecting parts of the brain that control walking, eye movements, balance, speech and swallowing.

-- Progressive - means the symptoms get worse over time
+Progressive - means symptoms get worse over time

-- Supranuclear - refers to the part of the brain that is affected
+Supranuclear - refers to the part of the brain that’s affected

-- Palsy - means a weakness or paralysis in a part of the body
+Palsy - means a weakness or paralysis in part of the body

 Multiple System Atrophy (MSA) is a rare neurological (brain) condition caused by a gradual loss and shrinkage of brain cells.
 This loss of cells occurs in the parts of the brain that control movement, balance and automatic functions of the body such as bladder and blood pressure.